ooni/spec/backends/bk-005-ooni-run-v2.md

 }
 ```

 Note: This endpoint does not compute dynamic test lists.
 As a result,
-nettests with `target_name` will always have an empty `inputs` field.
+nettests with `targets_name` will always have an empty `inputs` field.

 ## 4.4 GET the OONI Run full descriptor by revision